hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 ### `merge-meta` Command

-#### Use Case
+#### Use Case: The Problem with Partial Metadata Retrieval

-The `merge-meta` command addresses a common issue in Salesforce metadata management, especially for Profiles, Custom Labels, or Translations.
-In Salesforce DX projects, metadata files often contain multiple sections representing different settings, such as permissions, labels, and translations.
+The `merge-meta` command addresses a common issue in Salesforce metadata management for Profiles, Custom Labels, and Translations.
+In Salesforce DX projects, these metadata files often contain multiple sections representing different settings, such as permissions, labels, and translations for various components.
+For example, a **single Profile** file might include sections for object permissions, field-level security, user permissions, and more.

 When retrieving metadata using tools like Salesforce CLI, only certain sections may be pulled, potentially causing other sections to be lost.

-#### The Problem with Partial Metadata Retrieval

-Metadata files such as **Profiles**, **Translations**, and **Custom Labels** consist of multiple sections defining various settings.
-For example, a **Profile** file might contain sections for object permissions, field-level security, user permissions, and more.

-When you retrieve only a specific component (e.g., `objectPermissions` for the `Account` object), the **Salesforce CLI** typically **overwrites the entire file** with just the retrieved section.
-This can result in losing other sections that weren't part of the current operation.

 #### Example